Uses of English verb forms: Dependent clauses

 Apart from the special cases referred to in the sections above, many other dependent clauses use a tense that might not logically be expected – in particular the present tense is used when the reference is to future time, and the past tense is used when the reference is to a hypothetical situation (in other words, the form with will is replaced by the present tense, and the form with would by the past tense).
 This occurs in condition clauses (as mentioned above), in clauses of time and place and in many relative clauses:

 If he finds your sweets, he will eat them.

 We will report as soon as we receive any information.

 The bomb will explode where it lands.

 Go up to the first person that you see.

-In the examples above, the present simple is used instead of the future simple, even though the reference is to future time.
+In the examples above, the simple present is used instead of the simple future, even though the reference is to future time.
 Examples of similar uses with other tense–aspect combinations are given below: